Dometrain/deep-dive-typescript/2-type-narrowing/2.4-equality-narrowing/readme.md

 }
 ```

 If `x` and `y` are equal, then we know that they must be of the same type.
-Since x must be a string, we know y is a string if they're strictly equal.
-So TypeScript narrows the type for y to string.
+Since their only common type is a string, we know `y` is a string if they're strictly equal.
+So TypeScript narrows the type for `y` to string.